 The same principles that inform dozens of American Himalayan Foundation projects — education, safety, respect for local communities — were practiced by the late Sir Edmund Hillary in his humanitarian work in Sherpa communities near Mount Everest.
 To fight poverty, Sir Ed believed, you have to walk the villages.

-A humble man, Sir Ed created his humanitarian Hillary Trust in 1960, seven years after he and Tenzing Norgay became global celebrities as first climbers to reach the summit of Everest and return, and two decades before he became our dear partner, adviser and an inspiration in Nepal with the American Himalayan Foundation.
+A humble man, Sir Ed created his Hillary Trust in 1960, seven years after he and Tenzing Norgay became global celebrities as first climbers to reach the summit of Everest and return, and two decades before he became our dear partner, adviser and an inspiration in Nepal with the American Himalayan Foundation.
+On July 20, we celebrated with gratitude his 98th birthday.

 “I was brought up to believe that if you had a chance to help people worse off than you, then you should do it,” Sir Ed once said.
 “When I look back over my life, I have little doubt that the most worthwhile things I have done have not been standing on the summits of mountains or at the North and South Poles, great experiences though they were.
 My most important projects have been the building and maintaining of schools and medical clinics for my good friends in the Himalaya–and helping with their beautiful monasteries, too.”